dahnbaez/leaguealfa/README.md

 ## Alfa League Project

-This project was begin by Dahnbaez.
+This project was start by Dahnbaez.